 Transit supports economic development by shifting consumer expenditures.
-Residents of cities with quality transit systems tend to spend less on transportation overall, as illustrated below (also see Newman and Kenworthy, 1999).
+Residents of cities with quality transit systems tend to spend less on transportation overall, as illustrated below.
 For example, residents of cities with large, well-established rail transit systems spend an average of \$2,808 on personal vehicles and transit (12.0% of their total household expenditures), compared with \$3,332 in cities that lack rail systems (14.9% of total household expenditures), despite higher incomes and longer average commute distances in rail cities.